Wikipedia

 "Turn again Whittington, Lord Mayor of London" (H).

-which persuaded him to retrace his steps.
-(The wording of the bells' message differ slightly according to the textual source).
+and persuaded him to retrace his steps.
+(The wording of the bells' message differs slightly according to the textual source.)

 Rags to riches